 Here at The Sleep Judge we have purchased this pillow to determine if the claims it makes surrounding cooling are up to par.
 Our honest opinions and findings are found below, so keep scrolling!

-The TempurPedic Company has been around for quarter decade and was created by former NASA space engineers who developed their patented memory foam to address flight comforts.
+The TempurPedic Company has been around for a quarter decade and was created by former NASA space engineers who developed their patented memory foam to address flight comforts.
 They took this material and applied it to an everyday product that often can have a profound effect on a person’s overall health: the mattress.

 The last 25 years has seen a surge of innovative designs and application to help meet the needs within the sleep industry.
 Since memory foam traditionally has a higher heat retention rating, the company has continually sought new ways to help adjust the comforts of their products to create a cooler night’s sleep.